Breaker Failure Relay (Back-up Protection Relay)

 In such instances, the answer is invariable local back-up protection for circuit breaker failure and, in many cases, local back-up protection for relay failure.
-In some instances, the need for positive, high speed clearing of all faults is so acute that two separate sets of primary relaying have been employed, with one set arbitrarily designated as back-up.
+In some instances, the need for positive, high-speed clearing of all faults is so acute that two separate sets of primary relaying have been employed, with one set arbitrarily designated as a back-up.

 The primary objective of back-up protection is to open all sources of generation to an uncleared fault on the system.
 To accomplish this objective, an adequate back-up protective system must meet the following functional requirements: